Man Singh II: Death

 On 24 June 1970, the 57-year old Man Singh had an accident while playing polo in Cirencester, England.
 He died later the same day.
 He was survived by his four sons.
 He was succeeded as Maharaja of Jaipur and head of the Kachwaha clan by his eldest son, Maharaja Sawai Bhawani Singh of Jaipur.
-Following his death Indira Gandhi was finally able to repress the power of India's former rulers in democratic India as they formed a large bulk of her opposition party, the Swatantra party.

-A statue of Sawai Man Singh was installed at the Ram Niwas Bagh in Jaipur, the statue was unveiled at a grand function on 30 March 2005.
-A Cricket Stadium in Jaipur was named after him.
-His wife Gayatri Devi opened a school after him, Maharaja Sawai Man Singh Vidyalaya.
+A statue of Singh was installed at the Ram Niwas Bagh in Jaipur amidst grand celebrations on 30 March 2005.
+A cricket stadium in Jaipur was named after him.
+His wife Gayatri Devi opened a school after him, called Maharaja Sawai Man Singh Vidyalaya.

 His successor, Maharaja Sawai Bhawani Singh of Jaipur died on 17 April 2011, aged 79.